Zafir547/Django-POS-System/README.md

     password: admin,
     email: admin@admin`

+   and You can log in:

+   Name: zafir
+   Password: Zafir*123

-5. Run the server: `python manage.py runserver`
+6. Run the server: `python manage.py runserver`

-6. Open a browser and go to: `http://127.0.0.1:8000/`
+7. Open a browser and go to: `http://127.0.0.1:8000/`

-7. Log In with your superuser credentials.
+8. Login with your superuser credentials.

 ## Contributing